Canadian Tyler Mislawchuk wins World Triathlon Olympic test event

 TOKYO -- Tyler Mislawchuk became the first Canadian man to win a World Triathlon Series race when he claimed gold in an Olympic test event on Friday.

-The 23-year-old from Oak Bulff, Man., completed the race in one hour 49 minutes and 51 seconds, four seconds ahead of second-place finisher Casper Stornes of Norway.
+The 23-year-old from Oak Bluff, Man., completed the race in one hour 49 minutes and 51 seconds, four seconds ahead of second-place finisher Casper Stornes of Norway.

 New Zealand's Hayden Wilde was third in 1:50:03.